vistaprint/TerraformDevKit/README.md

 }
 ```

 The config file requires a `project-name` to be set.
 This project name is then use to generate the S3 bucket and dynamodb lock table required by terraform to mamage remote state.
-To use the remote state feature of TerrafromDevKit you must add the following section to your `main.tf.mustache` file:
+To use the remote state feature of TerraformDevKit you must add the following section to your `main.tf.mustache` file:

 ```hcl
 terraform {